medusajs/medusa/www/apps/docs/content/deployments/server/deploying-on-railway.md

 #### Change Worker's Start Command

-The start command is the command used to run the Medusa worker.
+The start command is the command used to run the Medusa instance in worker mode.
 To set it:

 1. Click on the worker’s card.
 2. Click on the Settings tab and scroll down to the Deploy section.